NCI-CGR/TriosCompass_v2/README.md

 Besides, some resources files are also needed:
 + The reference genome
   + Homo_sapiens_assembly38.fasta
-  + Specify calling regions of DNMs
++ Calling regions of DNMs
++ The reference panels for GangSTR and HipSTR
++ GRCh38GenomicSuperDup.bed.gz
+  + Obtained from the UCSC Table Browser (hg38.genomicSuperDups table)

 ### Preparation of the calling regions of DNMs